Electrical Safety at UC Berkeley

 - Establishing a process for evaluating the hazards of every potentially energized electrical work task and for determining appropriate hazard controls.

-- Establishing a formal process for controlling energized electrical work through an assessment and documented "energized work" or "Hot Work Permit" approval process.
+- Establishing a formal process for controlling energized electrical work through an assessment and documented "energized work" or "Energized Work Permit" process.